HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 ![ERD](Screenshots/ERD.png)

 ## Load
+Since Tableau Public does not connect to the PostgreSQL database, I exported the tables to CSV files and stored them on the local storage.

+> [!IMPORTANT]
+> In the real world, we would perform Stage 2 Data Preparation using SQL and store the data in the staging table, perform the data transformations, and then load the data in the final database that we would use to connect to the Tableau Desktop using a PostgreSQL connector.
+> In case the data structure and format coming from the source stays the same, we would create a Stored Procedure to automate these tasks.

+## Analyze

+Access the Tableau visualizations on [Tableau Public](https://public.tableau.com/app/profile/himanshu.jagtap/viz/DivvyExecutiveDashboard_17111650001190/DivvyAnalysis)

 Established connection between the ‘trips’ and ‘stations’ tables (CSV) and set the one-to-many relationship between ‘station id’ columns in the respective tables.